Benriner Japanese Mandoline Slicer · โ˜… 4.7 Top Pick Check price on Amazon →

 Who should buy the Benriner Mandoline?

-Skip if: you need to slice big root vegetables like daikon flat on the deck (the Super Benriner is the wider alternative), you want a built-in palm-covering pusher (the OXO V-blade is the safer pick), or you only slice occasionally and a $20 plastic model is enough.
+Skip it if you regularly slice large root vegetables like daikon or sweet potato flat on the deck, where the wider Super Benriner is the better fit, or if you want a built-in palm-covering pusher, in which case the OXO V-blade is the safer choice out of the box.
+If you only slice occasionally and a basic plastic model meets your needs, the precision here may be more than you require.

 Blade materialJapanese stainless steel